GunioRobot/Boing/README.md

 # Boing

 Boing is a Java dependency injection tool written in Clojure.
-The main motivation behind this initiative was a need to get away from Spring beans and all the dependencies that it carries.
-Hence the name... if you have better suggestions, they are welcomed.
+The main motivation behind this initiative was to get away from Spring beans and many of the dependencies that it carries in our software.
+Hence the name... if you have better suggestions, let us know.

-Usage help will follow, we are still working on the context management.

 ##Why did we created this ?

 We have some Java/Spring legacy code that we want to move to Clojure.
 However some Java libraries like ORMs, ... require Java centric initializations.
-We want to keep dependency injection for these initializations.
-They will still be needed event after we translate our Java code to Clojure.
+We want to keep dependency injection for these initializations and avoid having to recode them one by one.
+They will still be needed after we move our Java code base to Clojure.

-At the same time we want to remove Spring and all jar dependencies.
+## Roadmap

-We think that DI the way Boing implements it light weight enough such that it can be generalized to interface Clojure with Java frameworks simple or complex.
+We think that DI the way Boing implements it light weight enough such that it can be generalized to interface Clojure with other Java frameworks simple or complex.

-We will see in the following weeks/months how far we can get with this.
+We will see in the following weeks/months how far we can get with this with various examples applied in various spots in our code.

+The next step(s) we envisionned:

+- Get this usable from Java.
+This step will allow us to decouple our Java legacy from Spring beans.

+- Improve resource loading.
+Right now the implementation is minimal.

+- Experiment with other Java centric stuff that will not have equivalents in Clojure for a while.
+Suggestions are welcomed.

 ##Documentation